This is a guest post written by fellow blogger and Sydney-expert Marie Nieves.

 Renting a car or taking a cab are both great ways to move around the city, but if you want the true Sydney treatment, then the subway is the only way to go.
 Locals love their public transport and why wouldn’t they when it functions perfectly.
 There are plenty of trains, so missing one will not result in a disaster.
 Just make sure you get a whole day pass; it is a lot cheaper than buying a ticket per ride.

-Where to crash for the night
+Where to crash for the night in Sydney

 Finding a place to spend a night that also gives you a real Sydney atmosphere is not that hard.
 There are plenty of hotels all across Sydney that are rich with tradition.
 For example, the spectacular Royal Randwick Racecourse is located in the Eastern suburbs of Sydney and it is brimming with genuine Aussie atmosphere.
 Locals love it for its 160-year-old horse racing history and tourists come to this hotel to see the world-famous racing events.
 Also, the food and accommodation are on par with the best hotels in the world.